hpaluch/plc-logo/README.md

 # PLC Logo refuses to start on power up

-PLC Logo does not start, on pressing ESC it just prints "detecing..." and after a while fall to sleep again.
+PLC Logo does not start, on pressing ESC it just prints "detecting..." and after a while fall to sleep again.

-Cause: To low power supply voltage (encountered with 9V Supply, which is of course out of specs)
+Cause: Too low power supply voltage (encountered with 9V Supply, which is of course out of specs)

 Solution: Use proper 12V Supply.